SCIInstitute/ShapeWorks/docs/use-cases/mesh-based/femur.md

-# Femur: SSM on Distance Transforms from Meshes
+# Femur: Shape Model on Distance Transforms from Meshes

 ## What is the Use Case?